Arimaa: Objective

 The main object of the game is to move a rabbit of one's own color onto the home rank of the opponent, which is known as a goal.
 Thus Gold wins by moving a gold rabbit to the eighth rank, and Silver wins by moving a silver rabbit to the first rank.
-However, because it is difficult to usher a rabbit to the goal line while the board is full of pieces, an intermediate objective is to capture opposing pieces by pushing or pulling them into the trap squares.
+However, because it is difficult to usher a rabbit to the goal line while the board is full of pieces, an intermediate objective is to capture opposing pieces by pushing them into the trap squares.

 The game can also be won by capturing all of the opponent's rabbits (elimination) or by depriving the opponent of legal moves (immobilization).
 Compared to goal, these are uncommon.

 Setup

 The game begins with an empty board.
 Gold places the sixteen gold pieces in any configuration on the first and second ranks.
 Silver then places the sixteen silver pieces in any configuration on the seventh and eighth ranks.
 Diagram 1 shows one possible initial placement.